Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

 This article provides a brief overview of the civil statutes of limitations in Iowa.
+If you need help filing a civil lawsuit in Iowa, hire an attorney immediately.

-Statutes of Limitation in Iowa: At a Glance
+Iowa Statutes of Limitation

 The chart below lists the details of Iowa’s civil statutes of limitations.
 See Time Limits to Bring a Case: The Statute of Limitations for more general information.